Attention for Image Registration (AiR): an unsupervised Transformer approach: Multi-scale Parallel Attention Transformer

 \section{Multi-scale Parallel Attention Transformer}

-The CNN based method can use feature layer hierarchical superposition and different size of convolutional kernels for features expression in different levels.
-Yet, as the transformer is not a convolutional based method, the ability of cross feature level feature extraction is comparatively weaker.
-This problem can be observed also in our experimental section for a single level Transformer (patch size equal to 2) based AiR framework.
+CNN-based methods can use hierarchical feature layer superposition and different sizes of convolutional kernels for feature expression at different levels.
+However, as the Transformer is not a convolutional-based method, its ability for cross-feature level feature extraction is comparatively weaker.
+This problem was also observed in our experimental section for a single-level Transformer (patch size equal to 2) based AiR framework.

-To get the multi-level feature learning for Transformer, we propose a Multi-scale Attention Parallel Transformer (MAPT) that can learn the features from different perception scales.
-The MAPT consists $N$ Transformers ($N$ decoders and $N$ encoders).
-For each transformer, they adapt the different size of patches as inputs and generates $N$ different attention feature maps $F_N$.
-The $N$ feature maps are then sampled into a uniform size for adding together with normalized weighting ratio to get the final deformable feature map $F$.
+To achieve multi-level feature learning for the Transformer, we propose a Multi-scale Attention Parallel Transformer (MAPT) that can learn features from different perception scales.
+The MAPT consists of $N$ Transformers ($N$ decoders and $N$ encoders).
+For each Transformer, they adapt to different sizes of patches as inputs and generate $N$ different attention feature maps $F_N$.
+The $N$ feature maps are then sampled to a uniform size, and then added together with normalized weighting ratios to get the final deformable feature map $F$.